sujal029/FOG-Project/README.md

 ## Files

-- `longshortvideo.py`: Contains the function to create a short video with dynamic font size text overlays.
+- `main.py`: Contains the function to create a short video with dynamic font size text overlays.
-- `main.py`: Example usage of the function provided in `longshortvideo.py`.

 ## Requirements